How Ninja Theory put so much design into the pure chaos of Bleeding Edge

 Tucker: As a player, I think the most important thing is, don’t panic.

 Poon: It depends on the situation.
-If I’m playing Daemon and I’m right in the thick of things and I’m trying to get to the healer to take him out, you have to make a call.
+If I’m playing Daemon, and I’m right in the thick of things, and I’m trying to get to the healer to take him out, you have to make a call.
 Do I have enough health to stay in the fight and chase him, or is it better to back off and run toward my own healer?
 After you play a few games you get a sense of what you should be doing at certain points.
 Being able to react quickly in that chaos is what makes some players better than others.

 GamesBeat: Do you surf much during combat, on the hoverboards?